 Fortunately, it is more than possible to reduce the amount of money your business might spend each month on gas and electricity.
 In fact, it’s actually pretty easy.

-You could also consider the energy efficiency of your current energy outputs.
-Replacing your current bulbs for environmentally-friendly alternatives, and upgrading to low-energy equipment and appliances (which offer the same level of performance) are just two of the simple ways you can save your company from spending hundreds of what would otherwise be profitable dollars on unnecessarily high energy bills.
+Also, consider your overall energy efficiency.
+Replacing your old fluorescent or even incandescent bulbs for LEDs, and upgrading to more energy-efficient equipment and appliances (which offer the same level of performance) are just two of the simple ways you can save your company from spending hundreds of what would otherwise be profitable dollars on unnecessarily high energy bills.

 2. Review your insurance policy

-By taking a little time to review the current insurance package or policies that your business has in place, you could potentially save yourself hundreds of dollars each year—or even each month, depending on the type and amount of policies you need.
+Reviewing your business insurance package or policies that your business has in place could potentially save yourself hundreds of dollars each year—or even each month, depending on your needs.

 Advertising your business is a significant area of expenditure.
 After all, if people don’t know about your business, how can they purchase a product or service from you?

 The trouble is, marketing can seem like it is perhaps too expensive at times.
-As with virtually anything in the business world, though, there are ways that you can make this process much less costly without compromising effectiveness—namely, by putting the majority of your efforts into online marketing.
+But, as with virtually anything in the business world, there are ways that you can make this process much less costly without compromising effectiveness—namely, by putting the majority of your efforts into online marketing.

 Whether you outsource your online marketing services to an agency, take a more hands-on approach and do it yourself, or start building your own in-house marketing team, there are many efficient and cost-effective methods for you to put your brand on the map and engage with customers.